 Let's assume you'll just be needing some very basic contact information; a first name, last name and company name.
 You can have as many fields as you want, but let's keep it simple for this example.

 Along the top row in Excel (the 1 row) enter in your field labels (First Name under A, Last Name under B, Company under C, etc.)

 Under those field labels enter in all of the contact information for everyone you want to add to the list.
 Each row going down should be a new contact.

 You'll want to avoid skipping rows and columns.

 When entering data such as a postal code, make sure that column is formatted as text.
 Ensure this by selecting that entire column, right clicking and selecting Format Cells, and ensure the text option is selected.
 Otherwise you might run into issues when entering postal codes that start with zero, as Excel will assume you want them stripped out.

 Once you have your Excel document, save it.
 You'll need to use this when running the Mail Merge in Microsoft Word.
 Stay tuned to our blog, next we'll talk about how to run through the process in Word.

 Joshua Van Berkum is passionate about embracing the positive change that technology brings to small businesses.
 Having been in the "technology trenches" for years, as well as owning his own business for 15 years, Joshua is equipped with the patience and know-how that it takes to make technology decisions carefully and implement proper plans quickly.
 Still learning and always adapting, Joshua is continually striving to grow his customers' businesses through innovation, while ensuring his client's return on their technology investment.

-Since our establishment in 2001, Motor City Technology has long been the go-to resource in swift and professional managed services for small and medium sized businesses in Southfield, Michigan, we are very excited to present our new website!
+Since our establishment in 2001, Motor City Technology has long been the go-to resource in swift and professional managed services for small and medium sized businesses in Detroit, Michigan we are very excited to present our new website!